The Best Franchises for Veterans

 Dream Vacations Operation Vetrepreneur

-Home-based travel businesses are one of the most attractive franchise opportunities for military veterans.
-Franchise opportunities for veterans like Dream Vacations give veterans a chance to put their strengths into a successful business that fits their lifestyle.
-In fact, Dream Vacations has been ranked the top franchises for veterans by Military Times for four years in a row.
+Home-based travel businesses are one of the most attractive franchise opportunities for veterans – those like Dream Vacations offer the chance to channel your strengths into a successful business that fits your lifestyle.
+In fact, Dream Vacations has been ranked among the top franchises for veterans by Military Times for four years in a row.
 Many veterans attribute the allure of veteran-friendly franchises to the family-like support system and flexibility.

-Here are 5 more popular reasons why Dream Vacations is one of the best franchises for veterans:
+Here are five reasons why Dream Vacations is one of the best healthy franchises for veterans:

 • Excellent training resources (leadership skills learned in the service prepares veterans to lead in life and business).